HomeArticlesComparisonJSON vs YAML vs XML

 </order>

 XML in modern stacks.
 SVG (scalable vector graphics) is XML.
 Android layout files are XML.
 Maven POM files are XML.
 RSS and Atom feeds are XML.
 HL7 FHIR (healthcare data) uses both JSON and XML.
-You encounter XML constantly in a modern stack even if you never write a SOAP service.
+You run into XML constantly in a modern stack even if you never write a SOAP service.

 Best suited for: SOAP web services and enterprise service buses (ESB); EDI integrations (supply chain, banking); HL7 healthcare messaging; SVG and graphics; RSS/Atom feeds; Maven/Gradle build files; Android layouts.